Mathias-SantAnna/PokeCards/README.md

     - A “bing” sound is performed whilst a accurate healthy is found, applause and cheering is heard whilst a recreation has been completed.

-4. **Visual icons and pix that I recognise, in order that I recognize once I have done some thing withinside the recreation.
+4. **Visual icons and pix that I recognize, in order that I recognize once I have done some thing withinside the recreation.
 For instance stars out of five, and a trophy for excessive rating.**

     - Win modals show the participant’s Score and a trophy is likewise proven when the participant win the game.